 A House Wren Builds A Nest In My Toronto Backyard

-To our knowledge, Bob and I have never had a House Wren (Troglodytes aedon) visit our backyard in the past, but this past spring had seen a bounty of new species stopping in at our small suburban property for a brief respite as they migrate to their breeding grounds, and amongst them was a House Wren.
-It was a sheer pleasure, then, to realize that it decided to stay put and build a nest in one of our birdhouses.
+To our knowledge, Bob and I have never had a House Wren visit our backyard before, but this past spring, many new species stopped in at our small suburban property for a rest en route to their breeding grounds.
+Among them was this House Wren.
+We were delighted that it decided to stay put and build a nest in one of our birdhouses.

 The House Wren seemed rather pleased with itself at fending off some House Sparrows despite having been chased away from another one of our birdhouses by some resident Chickadees only moments earlier.
 It sprang into song and twittered at length there on a branch of the birch tree just outside the door of its new abode.
 House Wrens are fierce adversaries when it comes to competing for a nest hole and will even challenge much larger birds to gain the site they want.